Ecological-Complexity-Lab/Plasmid_multilayer_networks/README.md

 # General information about code and data

-The repository contains data and scripts to carry out all analysis in Shapiro et al., "Multilayer Networks of Plasmid Genetic Similarity Reveal Potential Pathways of Gene Transmission"
+The repository contains data and scripts to carry out all analysis in Shapiro et al., "Multilayer Networks of Plasmid Genetic Similarity Reveal Potential Pathways of Gene Transmission" (in revision, currently in BioRxiv [https://www.biorxiv.org/content/10.1101/2022.09.08.507140v1](https://www.biorxiv.org/content/10.1101/2022.09.08.507140v1)

 All scripts tested in R version 4.1.1